The 30 most influential TV shows of the decade, ranked

 25. Veep (2012-2019)

-HBO's Veep was a regular in the Emmy outstanding comedy category.
+HBO's Veep was a regular in the Emmy category for outstanding comedy.
 Powered by Julia Louis-Dreyfus' turn as US vice president Selina Meyer, the show's political satire rocketed it to relevance during the contentious 2016 US elections.
 At a time when real-life politics felt like fiction, Veep's sharp-edge satire got our vote.

 24. Arrow (2012-present)